solarwinds/solarwinds-apm-ruby/README.md

 ![Padrino](https://docs.appoptics.com/_images/padrino.svg)

-As long as the solarwinds_apm gem is in your `Gemfile` (inserted after the `gem 'padrino'` directive) and you are calling `Bundler.require`, the appoptics_apm gem will automatically instrument Padrino applications.
+As long as the solarwinds_apm gem is in your `Gemfile` (inserted after the `gem 'padrino'` directive) and you are calling `Bundler.require`, the solarwinds_apm gem will automatically instrument Padrino applications.

 If you need to set `SolarWindsAPM::Config` values on stack boot, you can do so by adding the following to your `config/boot.rb` file: